dginst/dginst-old.github.io/vision.md

 file existence at that moment in time in that specific status.

 Here, the blockchain is used as notary service, ensuring that documents cannot be backdated.
+Notarization is blockchain-agnostic, anyway it is as reliable as the blockchain it uses, with the bitcoin one being the most tamper-resistant.
-Please note that notarization cannot guarantee validity, correctness, or accuracy of the content being time-stamped.
+Moreover, please note that notarization cannot guarantee validity, correctness, or accuracy of the content being time-stamped.

-A single transaction can timestamp an unlimited number of documents: the process has been standardized as [OpenTimestamps](https://www.opentimestamps.org/) to allow for third party auditability and it is suitable for regulatory prescriptions.
+A single transaction can timestamp an unlimited number of documents (aggregated in a Merkle tree, whose root is actually time-stamped): the process has been standardized as [OpenTimestamps](https://www.opentimestamps.org/) to allow for third party auditability and it is suitable for regulatory prescriptions.

 What jewelry is for gold, notarization is for bitcoin: not essential, but effective at leveraging its beauty.

 # 4. Financial Services for Crypto-assets